 Here are some examples of suitable classic salutations:

 - Dear Mr. John,

 - Dear Head of [team you're applying for]

-And what’s wrong with such phrases, you may ask.
+Many people out there have started using phrases like “I found your job advert on platform X and decided to apply”.
+What’’s wrong with such phrases, you may ask.
 They’re outdated and they definitely won't make you stand out, to say the least.

 Talk about your hard and soft skills